CCQC/Quax/README.md

 # Quax
 ![Screenshot](quax.png)

 You have just found Quax.
-We have just gone open source.
+We have just gone open-source.
 Pardon our dust while we tidy things up.
 The paper outlining this package was just recently submitted, and this repo will be updated with a link once published.

 ### Arbitrary Order Nuclear Derivatives of Electronic Energies